 In South Carolina, most employers must carry a minimum amount of compensation to cover employees in the event of injury.
-Our state worker’s compensation laws apply to most full-time, part-time, and seasonal employees.
+South Carolina worker’s compensation laws apply to most full-time, part-time, and seasonal employees.
 An employer with four or more employees must pay for injuries if an employee cannot work for over seven days due to a workplace-related injury or illness.

 After a workplace accident, many employees wonder about their benefits.
 Worker’s compensation insurance offers a variety of benefits to help injured workers cope with injuries or illnesses, but it does not fully compensate an employee for lost wages and income.
 Depending on the injury, length of time away from work, and the policy, an injured employee may receive compensation for:

 - Medical Expenses.
 Most policies cover all medical expenses including surgeries, physical therapy, prescription medications, and travel expenses.
 To obtain full medical coverage, remember to keep all invoices and receipts for medical treatments.

 - Income Support.
 Worker’s compensation policies never provide 100% coverage for lost income after an injury, but they do cover a percentage of weekly wages.
 In our state, injured employees can obtain 66 or 2/3% of an average weekly wage.
 To determine the amount payed each week, the state will evaluate your average weekly payments from the previous year.

 - Retraining Costs.
 In workplace explosions, exposure to hazardous substances, and other serious workplace incidents, an employee may never fully recover from the accident.
 In the event that an employee needs retraining for the same or a different job, the policy will cover all the costs of retraining and rehabilitation.